 We have a code of conduct in place that applies to all of our directors and employees.
 The code sets forth the standard of ethics that we expect all of our directors and employees to follow, including our President and Chief Executive Officer and our Chief Financial Officer.
-The code of conduct is posted on our website at www.lakecitybank.com.
-We intend to satisfy the disclosure requirements under Item 10 of Form 8-K regarding any amendment to or waiver of the code with respect to our President and Chief Executive Officer and Chief Financial Officer, and persons performing similar functions, by posting such information on our website.
+The code of conduct is posted in the Investor Relations section of our website at www.lakecitybank.com.
+We intend to satisfy the disclosure requirements under Item 10 of Form 8-K regarding any amendment to or waiver of the code with respect to our President and Chief Executive Officer and Officer, and persons performing similar functions, by posting such information on our website.